EU suggests visa-bans on Israeli settlers, following US example

 "This is exactly part of the outreach — in an effort to find a way out of the crisis — to engage with partners who have links to and influence over the main actors, including on Hamas.
 This is what the EU has been doing right from the start, not only with Qatar but also with Iran," he said.

-Israel has vowed to destroy Hamas at the international level and the Gaza war has prompted talk Hamas leaders might be forced to leave Doha in future.
+Israel has vowed to destroy Hamas both in Gaza and at the international level and the Gaza war has prompted talk Hamas leaders might be forced to leave Doha in future.

 "If there's a serious threat, if there would be a threat by them [Hamas] from outside, we'll go after the wherever that is, but right now we're focusing on Gaza," Regev told EUobserver.